 Will I need a license to be a paralegal?

 Paralegals always work under the supervision of an attorney.
 Although there are some national exams sponsored by professional associations there is no required license for paralegals.
 Attorneys typically look for employees possessing an American Bar Association approved certificate.
 USD is proud to have held this distinction since 1977.
-Although there are over 900 paralegal programs nationwide, fewer than 20% are approved by the ABA.

 Will my paralegal classes transfer to law school?